abrahan56/CompanyDatabaseSample/README.md

-# spotifydatabasedesign
+# Exampledatabasedesign
-3NF 10 tables with indexes and sample queries
+3NF 3 tables with indexes and sample queries

 The project has 3 parts.

 In the first part database model is created with the relations according to the given schema.
-I wanted to make sure to design the tables in relation to each other with 3nf
+I wanted to make sure to design the tables in relation to each other with 3nf.

 After the model is created queries are added in such a way that there will be no empty results when the sample queries are executed.